 Tamperproof, Waterproof, Easy to Charge

 For the vulnerable adult wearing the device, it couldn't be easier.
+It is a very discrete GPS Tracker.
 They don't need to worry about going out in the rain, dropping it in a puddle, accidentally switching it off, or fiddling with leads to keep it charge.
 It just needs to be placed in its charging cradle (sold separately but very cheap when added to an order for a GPS Tracker) every few days.

 “Tracker working perfectly.
 Thank you so much for the wonderful service.
 Now for the job of making sure my mother has it with her at all times and does not lose it.
 Once again thanks for all your help.”Kathy